Lacking social grace, tact, or good manners

 graceful, refined, polished, sophisticated

-The word “gauche” is used to describe someone or something that lacks social grace, tact, or good manners.
-It is often used to suggest clumsiness or awkwardness, particularly in social situations.
+The usage of “gauche” pertains to individuals who exhibit social awkwardness or a lack of finesse in their interactions.
+It suggests a lack of tact, poise, or understanding of social norms.
+Those described as gauche may have difficulty navigating social situations, often inadvertently offending or embarrassing others.
 The word can be applied to both physical and verbal behaviors, and may indicate a lack of confidence or poise.
 A person or thing that is described as “gauche” may be seen as being socially inexperienced or inexperienced in a particular setting, and may be viewed as being out of place or inappropriate.
-In some contexts, the term may be used more broadly to describe anything that lacks social grace, tact, or good manners
+In some contexts, the term may be used more broadly to describe anything that lacks social grace, tact, or good manners.